Add joy to your soul with a new music venue.

 She hasn’t played in years.

-As soon as I started Have Yourself a Merry Little Christmas, she smiled matching basic chords to my melody and there we went!
+When I started to play Have Yourself a Merry Little Christmas, she smiled, matching basic chords to my melody, and there we went!

 And then it snowballed.

-Judy, my lovely wife, sat at my sister’s keyboard and started in with O Christmas Tree.
+My lovely wife, Judy, sat at my sister’s keyboard and started with O Christmas Tree.

 Add joy to your marriage